 Federal Government Closes $80M Sale of Historic Pennsylvania Avenue Landmark

-The iconic building, which features a 330-foot clock tower, has been a fixture of the D.C. landscape since its completion in 1899.
+The iconic building, which features a 330-foot clock tower, has been a fixture of the D.C. landscape since its completion in the 1890s.
 The property was redeveloped into a 263-room luxury hotel and retail complex in 2016, a project that required a complex public-private partnership and historic preservation efforts.
 This sale effectively ends the federal government's direct stake in one of the city's most recognizable Pennsylvania Avenue addresses.

 Key Details